tangshuang/.hello-type/README.md

 some.fn('tomy', null) // throw error because the second parameter is not Number
 ```

+Notice: If the params not match the type, the function will not urn any more.
+So don't use it if you do not know whether you should.

 ## HelloType

 The `HelloType` is a set of methods to use type assertions more unified.